mrnuke/vultureprog/README.md

 the main developer is also a libopencm3 contributor, and including the library makes it very easy to send changes and bugfixes upstream and include them here.

+QiProg upstream repository is also included since Vultureprog uses the QiProg API, and links to the USB device logic in QiProg.

 Usage